talismanbrandi/MCFM-v6.8-ggZZ/README.md

 * The master branch will be kept vanilla
 * The MODS-1 branch will contain the first method for modification detailed in http://arxiv.org/abs/1406.6338.
 * The MODS-2 branch will contain the modifications for effective couplings.

+The file DIFF.txt contains all the diffs with the vanilla branch